-A fresh and easy Carrot Ginger Miso Dressing inspired by the ones found in a Japanese-style steakhouse restaurant.
+A fresh and easy Carrot Ginger Miso Salad Dressing inspired by the ones found in a Japanese-style steakhouse restaurant.
 This version is oil-free, vegan, and gluten-free but full of refreshing flavor and depth.

 So I used that inspiration to create this tasty oil-free version.